How Do You Define “Good Citizenship”?

-Local business and the community in which they operate share a very special relationship with each other.
-Both benefit from each other as the success of one helps the other in most cases.
+Local business and the community in which they operate share a very special relationship.
+It is easy to see both benefit from each other as the success of one helps the other in most cases.
 So it is an understatement to say a certain harmony should exist between the two.
-It is not uncommon that from time to time a situation arises that disrupts this balance, and pits the interest of the community against that of local business.
+But sometimes a situation arises that disrupts this balance, and pits the interest of the community against that of local business.
 One recent conflict involves the use of Advertising Flags.
-Advertising Flags like the Swooper Flag and Feather Flag can be an effective way for a business to draw attention, but sometimes the attention they draw is not always good.
+Flag banners like the Swooper and Feather Flag can be an effective way for a business to stand out.
+But sometimes the attention they draw is not always good.

 The Great Recession Sparks Wide Spread Use of Advertising Flags

 The Great Recession that started in 2007 prompted a lot of communities in the U.S. to allow more flexibility in temporary signage regulations for struggling businesses.
 Relaxed enforcement coupled with the introduction of the tall banner flags as an effective, low-cost advertising alternative, saw the use of advertising spread like wildfire.
 The tall brightly colored banner flags with names like Swooper Flag, Feather Flag, and Teardrop Banner Flag were popping up everywhere, and being used by both small and large businesses.